 OnBecoming: Aesthetic Evolution of This Rising Ancestor

 It was one year after my father died.
 I was walking my aged miniature beagle on the most perfect of summer days: bright sun, cool breeze, with one small cloud looking over things.
-Then – Bam! – there he was.
-The younger man with full beard.
-The torch bearer with charming eyes and half-cocked smile walked past, our eyes locked for a whiff of a second.
-A moment later, a return glance, lighting up the life in me that had been laid to rest with Dad.
-I found myself wondering who he was, where he was, if I would see him again.
-It was exactly what this grieving daughter, this wife of an exhausted marriage, this nearly empty-nester wanted.
+Then, there he was.
+The younger man with a full beard.
+The torch bearer with charming eyes and half-cocked smile walked past- our eyes locking for a whiff of a second.
+A moment later, a return glance.
+Lighting up the life in me that had been laid to rest with Dad.
+I found myself wondering who he was, where he was, and if I would see him again.
+It was exactly what this grieving daughter, this wife of an exhausted marriage, this near empty-nester wanted.
 It was the last thing she needed.
 Her wounds so deep, she was unsteady, unrooted, unlookingforwardtoeverything.

 The second point of contact came.
 One afternoon at the public library I turned a corner and fate landed him right in front of me.
 We said hello, exchanged some playful words.
 This scene would repeat often.
 Within weeks he would be at my doorstep asking to borrow a needle and thread to patch a hole in his jeans.
 It was an hour of conversation, an hour of assessment.
 Looking back, I could say – I do say – I knew all along what he was up to.
 I say this so I can live with myself, but I don’t know if it is true.

 Sundays are different, as they are meant to be.
 Typically, I recall his carefully curated notes shared through Spotify, his symphonic forms of orchestrated courtship swoon.
 I dive back into my “Tunnel I am Going Through” playlist.
-This summer’s blue sky is cloudless, and I walk my German Shepherd as Leonard Cohen, The Villagers, and Keaton Henson play.
-Their lyrics of mixed meanings remind me of this mind of mine, this orphaned self’s half-baked cult-mind that begs all the hims to make it up for me.
+This summer’s blue sky is cloudless as I walk my German Shepherd as Xavier Rudd, Fiona Apple, and John Prine play.
+Their lyrics of mixed meanings remind me of this mind of mine, this orphaned self’s half-baked cult-mind that once begged all the hims to make it up for me.

 first published with The Poetry Question, February 19, 2020